kirubeltadesse/kirubeltadesse.github.io/_pages/index.md

 I am always looking for folks who are interested in aiding on ongoing or newly created projects.

--Contact me by email if interested!
+- Contact me by email if you are interested on the project below!

 - Some of the Ongoing works:
   - [Fast.ai](https://www.fast.ai/) course